StartBootstrap/startbootstrap-clean-blog-jekyll/email.md

 If your email is **not related to any work** at all, then please email me at **manjil[at]gonitsora.org**. (*I check this email account very rarely and reply only if I have time.*)

+**I do not have any other email id which I use, so emails sent to other addresses will not be replied.**

 *I now segregate my email replies as well, so you might receive a reply from a different email id than the one that you sent your email to.*